njhmagyar/njhmagyar.github.io/_posts/2024-10-17-twirlmate-mapping-registration-journey.md

 ![Athlete](/assets/images/twirlmate/registration-journey/twirlmate-persona--lisa.png "Experienced Professional"){:.w-100.rounded.mb-1}

 To arrive at the above personas, I drew on my personal experience as a former competitor and current judge.
 Direct observation at baton contests tells me that the sport is heavily dominated by middle school and high school-aged girls, and most parents in attendance are moms.
 If someone is a coach in the sport, they most likely twirled themselves in their youth and now wear multiple hats as a parent, judge, and event organizer as well.
-Finally, because the sport still runs almost entirely on mail-in entries and pen/paper scoresheets, the average comfort level with technology is most likely very low.
+Finally, because the sport still runs almost entirely on mail-in entries and pen/paper scoresheets, the average comfort level with technology is most likely on the lower side.

 ### Define the customer journey
 {:.mt-3}
-Next, keeping all these people in mind, I brainstormed the major phases of the customer journey.
+Next, keeping all these people in mind, I outlined the major phases of the customer journey.
 I did so by reflecting on my own experience as a former athlete and observing others’ behavior in baton twirling Facebook groups.

 The stages I identified included: